kazimieraslukauskas/cv/README.md

 ## About me

-Pragmatic and down to earth IT professional with progressive more than 15 years of experience in the industry, Currently i am CEO at MeritStory, where I work at the intersection of business and technology, helping clients research, identify, and create the right software products to suit their needs.
+I am a pragmatic and down-to-earth IT professional with progressive more than 15 years of experience in the industry.
+Currently, I am CEO at MeritStory, where I work at the intersection of business and technology, helping clients research, identify, and create the right software products to suit their needs.

 Focus areas:
 - Company management